hpzhang94/hpzhang94.github.io/index.md

 I am a tenure-track assistant professor in the information and computer sciences (ICS) department of <a href="https://www.ics.hawaii.edu/"><u>University of Hawaii at Mānoa</u></a>.

-#### I have 2 openings for Fall 2025 for self-motivated PhD students.
+#### I have multiple openings for self-motivated PhD students starting in Fall 2025, Spring 2026, and Fall 2026.

 ## Biography